FisaGamer/docs/docs/plugins.md

 They are stored in the `routes' directory at the root of the plugin.

-For more informations on how routes work you can read the [Laravel documentation](https://laravel.com/docs/7.x/routing).
+For more information on how routes work you can read the [Laravel documentation](https://laravel.com/docs/7.x/routing).

 Example: